Saturday, February 22, 2025

 It just doesn't work anymore.

 The days of cost effective promotion are over.
 Social media is so toxic that I refuse to create and share events, visit group pages, and tell my "friends" about upcoming performances.
-And a social media platform that relies on visuals is no help for a art form that relies on the imagination or "the minds eye".

 Email newsletter platforms are now too expensive, and if I am spending a lot of my time unsubscribing, so is everyone else.